IBMDevEnagageQuickLabs/katacoda-guides/cloud-native-intro/step3.md

 `<greetingServiceGreeting>Bonjour</greetingServiceGreeting>`{{copy}}

-Stop the server by typing `ctrl` + `C` in to the terminal.

-Start it again:
-`mvn liberty:run`{{execute}}

-*Note: if you trigger a rebuild, the integration test will fail as it's expecting the response message to be "Hello".
-However, the server will still build and run.*

 Call the service again to see the greeting change: <a href="https://[[HOST_SUBDOMAIN]]-9080-[[KATACODA_HOST]].environments.katacoda.com/mpservice/greeting/hello/John%20Doe">http://localhost:9080/mpservice/greeting/hello/John%20Doe</a>

 This example shows static config injection, where the configuration is read at server start-up.
 MicroProfile and Open Liberty also support dynamic configuration injection which means the configuration is re-read periodically (e.g. every 500ms) and so does not require a server restart.